St Lawrence

 PE and swimming:

-On Thursday afternoons the children will be doing inside PE which is Dance this term.
+On Monday afternoons the children will be doing outside PE.